-Water Safety New Zealand will notify you by email in late July 2019.
+Water Safety New Zealand will notify you by email early August 2021.

 How long will it take for a decision?

-Applications close on 21 May at 10am.
-Review period is approx eight to ten weeks with applicants notified in July 2019.
+Applications close on Monday 24th May at 11.59pm.
+Review period is approximately eight to ten weeks with applicants notified in August 2021.

 How is payment made?

-Payment will be made on receipt of invoice via bank direct credit, split into two payments over the 12-month period.
-One when the contract is signed and the final payment in February 2020.
+Payment will be made on receipt of invoice via bank direct credit, split into two payments over the 12 month period.
+One when the contract is signed and the final payment will be made in February 2022.